na-na-hi/renget/archive/iftod.md

 \>and then collapses into the shrubs
 \>softer than the ground at least
 \>a few months later, the kirin you caught being the only one to ever be caught, they've just been studying her, and you've been paying her nightly visits
-\>and she's been getting a bit fatter, lately, mostly around the lower part of her abdomen
+\>and she's been getting a bit fatter, lately, mostly around the lower part of her abdomen%%

 ---
 ###*Kulu-Ya-Ku*

 ===================================

-\>you've been trying to hunt this kulu ya-ku for a week
+%darkgreen%\>you've been trying to hunt this kulu ya-ku for a week
 \>the last time you were out here, you were by yourself
 \>your palico had disappeared when you passed the palico village
 \>the little bastard had a smug look on its face when it came back